Disaster Recovery Using Bareos

 Restoring a Bareos Server

 Above, we considered how to recover a client machine where a valid Bareos server was running on another machine.
 However, what happens if your server goes down and you no longer have a running Director, Catalog, or Storage daemon?
 There are several solutions:

-- Using bscan scan the last set of backup tapes into your MySQL, PostgreSQL or SQLite database.
+Using bscan scan the last set of backup tapes into your catalog database.